pwightman/BBGroover/README.md

 }
 ```

-This method is similar to the one above, except it will only be called if voice(s) are ticking at a particular subdivision.
+`groover:voicesDidTick:` is similar to the one above, except it will only be called if voice(s) are ticking at a particular subdivision.
 Here, we're just playing the audio file related to each ticking voice.

 ```
 - (void) groover:(BBGroover *)groover voicesDidTick:(NSArray *)voices {